linkerd/website/linkerd.io/content/2/tasks/using-the-debug-container.md

 In cases where you need network-level visibility into packets entering and leaving your application, Linkerd provides a *debug sidecar* with some helpful tooling.
-Similar to how [proxy sidecar injection]((/2/features/proxy-injection/) works, you can add a debug sidecar to a pod by setting the `config.linkerd.io/enable-debug-sidecar: true` annotation at pod creation time.
+Similar to how [proxy sidecar injection](/2/features/proxy-injection/) works, you add a debug sidecar to a pod by setting the `config.linkerd.io/enable-debug-sidecar: true` annotation at pod creation time.
 For convenience, the `linkerd inject` command provides an `--enable-debug-sidecar` option that does this annotation for you.